CrossRef/event-data-user-guide/docs/sources/twitter.md

 Events that have been subject to compliance actions will not be included in new query results from the Query API.
 They will be available via the `from-updated-date` query to allow you to perform your own compliance actions.
 If you store Twitter Events from Event Data, you should perform periodic checks to see if you should update your own data.

 ## Quirks

+In January we updated the Agent to use the new URL format.
+We did not update old Events.
+You should expect URIs in either format when you use data from this Source.

 The rules sent to Gnip PowerTack are manually updated.
 We aim to keep them in sync with the `domain-list` Artifact, but they may lag slightly.